cybercongress/cyber/main.md

 The [go-cyber](https://github.com/cybercongress/go-cyber) implementation of cyberlinks is available in the [.cyber](https://github.com/cybercongress/dot-cyber) app of our experimental web3 browser - [cyb](https://cyb.ai), or at [cyber.page](http://cyber.page).

 The cyberlinks submitted by masters are stored in a merkle tree according to the [RFC-6962 standard](https://ipfs.io/ipfs/QmZpJLmc3T2L1FLUxzvU3P8MBCPe15fEmUyVS7Bz8ZKMhG).
-This enables authentification for [proof-of-relevance](proof-of-relevance):
+This enables authentication for [proof-of-relevance](proof-of-relevance):

 ![graph-tree](images/graph-tree.png)